-Recently Pat’s work has taken her around the country to work with a variety of agencies and organizations.
-Some have been in the throes of trauma while others have suffered from persistent traumatizing dynamics.
-Workshops on organizational culture and trauma have given leaders new ways to make their agencies stronger.
+Pat’s work has taken her around the country to work with a variety of agencies and organizations: small grassroots groups, social justice organizations, anti-violence coalitions, national parks, and various government entities.
+Some have been in the throes of trauma, while others have suffered from persistent traumatizing dynamics.

 For thirty years Pat taught graduate level courses, principally at Antioch University Seattle.
 She was known as a creative course designer - inventing courses such as Organizational Trauma and Healing, Personal Wellness in Organizational Systems, and Conflict Management - and a wise guide to her students.
 She now counts many graduates as trusted colleagues.